-Homemade Vegan Maple Pecan Milk
+Easy Maple Pecan Milk Recipe

 I’m thrilled to say that since I repopulated my microbiome (gut flora) with more healthy bacteria while killing off the “bad” stuff that had started to take over (easier said than done…), dairy is now a non-issue for me- and I absolutely love it!
 I now get to enjoy dairy pretty often.

 Nuts have a great rep in the health food industry: they’ve got vitamins, minerals and fiber, they’re moderate in protein and they’ve got unsaturated fats.

 Most commercially made nut milks are ~97% water, 1 to 2% fillers/gums etc., and 1 to 2% nuts.
 (If you get the sweetened version, it’s all of the above ingredients plus added sugars.)

-The vitamins and minerals sometimes added in are synthetic so we don’t absorb them well (going by my nutrition professor at Boston University, who referred to synthetic vitamins as “expensive urine”— that one was hard to forget!).
+The vitamins and minerals sometimes added in are synthetic so we don’t absorb them well (going by my past nutrition professor at Boston University, who referred to synthetic vitamins as “expensive urine”— that one was hard to forget!).

 There is only 1 gram of protein in commercial nut milks, compared to homemade nut milk with 4 to 5 grams of protein per glass, or dairy milk which has 8 grams of complete protein in one serving.